go-ozzo/ozzo-dbx/README.md

 ## Supported Databases

-The following databases are supported out of box:
+The following databases are fully supported out of box:

 * SQLite
 * MySQL